What is the Offering Price?

-Offering Price is the price that is decided by an investment banking underwriter when a company plans to go public list shares in the stock exchange for raising capital.
-This price is based on future earning potential of the company, however, the price shouldn’t be too high then the shares might not be sold in full and if it is too low then the potential to raise more capital is lost.
+Offering Price is the price decided by an investment banking underwriter when a company plans to publicly list shares in the stock exchange to raise capital.
+This price is based on the future earning potential of the company.
+However, the price shouldn’t be too high, then the shares might not be sold in full, and if it is too low, then the potential to raise more capital is lost.

 The foremost step of XYZ will be to find an underwriter.
 The underwriter works in two ways –

 #1 – Best-Effort Basis

 In this way, the underwriter says that he will try his best to sell all the company’s shares.
 If somehow all the shares are not sold, they are not liable.
 The Charge is comparatively less in this method.

 As the liability is not with the underwriter, the underwriter will keep a higher Offering Price.
 It is because the underwriter’s commission will depend on the quantum of money raised.
 If more money is raised, then they will get more commission.